smartcontractkit/documentation/docs/chainlink-automation/utility-contracts.md

 | ------------------------------- | -------------------------------------------------------------------- |
 | `needsFunding`                  | List of addresses to fund (addresses must be pre-approved)           |

 Any address can trigger the `topUp` function.
-This is an intentional design pattern that shows how easy it is to make an existing contract Automation-compatible while maintaining an open interface.
+This is an intentional design pattern that shows how easy it is to make an existing contract compatible with Chainlink Automation while maintaining an open interface.
 All validations are performed before the funding is triggered.
 If the conditions are not met, any attempt to top up will revert.